-Benign prostatic hyperplasia (BPH) is a common condition affecting many men, with increasing incidence as they age 1.
-The consequences of BPH, lower urinary tract symptoms (LUTS), are progressive in nature and significantly impact daily activities and quality of life 2.
-A serious complication of unmanaged BPH is urinary retention (UR) which, if left untreated, can result in bladder dysfunction, poorer flow rates, renal insufficiency, and urinary tract infections (UTIs)^{3,4}.
-One randomized trial found that 2.9% of men with moderate symptoms of BPH who opted for watchful waiting went on to develop UR 5.
+Benign prostatic hyperplasia (BPH) is a common condition affecting many men, with increasing incidence as they age.1 The consequences of BPH, lower urinary tract symptoms (LUTS), are progressive in nature and significantly impact daily activities and quality of life (QoL).2 A serious complication of unmanaged BPH is urinary retention (UR), which if left untreated, can result in bladder dysfunction, poorer flow rates, renal insufficiency, and urinary tract infections (UTIs).^{3,4} One randomized trial found that 2.9% of men with moderate symptoms of BPH who opted for watchful waiting went on to develop UR.5

 UR can be classified in various ways, including chronicity.
-Defining acute UR 6 and chronic UR can be challenging, as they have been described quite variably in the literature ^{6,7}.
-A recent study looking at holmium laser enucleation of the prostate (HoLEP) for UR by Aho et al. defined AUR as a painful form of UR, at any volume, with pain relief after catheterization.
-They labelled CUR as painless UR with a post-void residual volume (PVR) > 300 mL in men able to void and urine volume on initial catheterization > 1,000 mL in men unable to void 8.
-In contrast, the American Urological Association defined non-neurogenic CUR as an elevated PVR >300 mL that persisted for at least 6 months and was documented on 2 or more separate occasions 4.
-Undoubtedly, the varying definitions have provided challenges to managing and understanding these conditions.
+Defining acute (A) UR6 and chronic (C) UR can be challenging, as they have been described guite variably in the literature.^{6,7} A recent study looking at holmium laser enucleation of the prostate (HoLEP) for UR by Aho et al defined AUR as a painful form of UR, at any volume, with pain relief after catheterization.
+They labelled CUR as painless UR with a postvoid residual volume (PVR) >300 mL in men able to void and urine volume on initial catheterization >1000 mL in men unable to void.8 In contrast, the American Urological Association defined non-neurogenic CUR as an elevated PVR >300 mL that persisted for at least six months and was documented on two or more separate occasions.4 Undoubtedly, the varying definitions have provided challenges to managing and understanding these conditions.

-While medical or surgical management are both recognized treatment options for men presenting with UR, surgery may be preferred due to the high failure rates associated with medical management 3.
-Moreover, UR is cited as the primary indication for surgery in 24-42% of men with BPH 9.
-Historically, transurethral resection of prostate (TURP) has been the gold standard for BPH surgery.
-However, minimally invasive, laser-based procedures such as HoLEP and GreenLight photoselective vaporization of the prostate (PVP) have become favorable alternatives to TURP due to their improved safety profiles and similar functional outcomes 10.
+While medical or surgical management are both recognized treatment options for men presenting with UR, surgery may be preferred due to the high failure rates associated with medical management.3 Moreover, UR is cited as the primary indication for surgery in 24-42% of men with BPH.9 Historically, transurethral resection of prostate (TURP) has been the gold standard for BPH surgery; however, minimally invasive, laser-based procedures, such as HoLEP and GreenLight photoselective vaporization of the prostate (PVP), have become favorable alternatives to TURP due to their improved safety profiles and similar functional outcomes.10

-While existing research suggests that these procedures are safe and effective in AUR and CUR populations ^{3,8,11-13}, no study has specifically compared the utility of GreenLight PVP in patients with BPH experiencing AUR, CUR, and no UR.
-Our primary outcome is to evaluate the one-year outcome of GreenLight laser prostatectomy in patients presented with UR versus those with LUTS.
-The secondary outcome was to assess the effect of CUR and AUR on the early outcome of GreenLight PVP.
+While existing research suggests that these procedures are safe and effective in AUR and CUR populations,^{38,11-13} no study has specifically compared the utility of GreenLight PVP in patients with BPH experiencing AUR, CUR, and no UR.
+Our primary objective was to evaluate the one-year outcomes of GreenLight laser prostatectomy in patients who presented with UR vs. those with LUTS.
+The secondary objective was to assess the effect of CUR and AUR on the early outcomes of GreenLight PVP.